-Article 43 On finding that it is necessary to do so in order to ensure a trust company's sound and appropriate administration of trust services in light of the state of that trust company's operations or assets, the Prime Minister, within the scope of that necessity, may order the trust company to change the contents of its operational method statement, to make a deposit of assets, or to otherwise take measures that are necessary for improving the state of its operations or assets.
+Article 43 On finding that it is necessary to do so in order to ensure a trust company's sound and appropriate administration of trust business in light of the state of that trust company's operations or assets, the Prime Minister, within the scope of that necessity, may order the trust company to change the contents of its business rules, to make a deposit of assets, or to otherwise take measures that are necessary for improving the state of its operations or assets.
+(Supervisory Dispositions against an Investment-Based Trust Company)

-(Supervisory Dispositions against an Investment-Based Trust Company) Article 44 (1) If a trust company (other than a custodial trust company; hereinafter the same applies in this Article) falls under one of the following items, the Prime Minister may rescind its Article 3 licensing or may order the suspension of all or part of its operations during a fixed period of no longer than six months:

-- (i) it comes to fall under Article 5, paragraph (2), items (i) through (vi); - (ii) it is discovered to have fallen under Article 5, paragraph (2) at the time it was licensed as referred to in Article 3; - (iii) it no longer has a sufficient personnel composition to unerringly perform trust services; - (iv) it is discovered to have gained its Article 3 licensing by wrongful means; - (v) it violates a condition attached to its Article 3 licensing; - (vi) it violates a law or regulation or a disposition by the Prime Minister which is based on a law or regulation; - (vii) it acts in a way that harms the public interest. - (2) If the director, executive officer, accounting advisor, or company auditor of a trust company comes to fall under one of clauses (a) through (h) of Article 5, paragraph (2), item (viii) or engages in conduct that falls under item (v) or (vi) of the preceding paragraph, the Prime Minister may order the trust company to dismiss that director, executive officer, accounting advisor, or company auditor.
+- Article 44 (1) If a trust company (other than a custodial trust company; hereinafter the same applies in this Article) falls under one of the following items, the Prime Minister may revoke its license as referred to in Article 3 or may order the suspension of all or part of its operations during a fixed period of no longer than six months: - (i) it comes to fall under Article 5, paragraph (2), items (i) through (vi); - (ii) it is discovered to have fallen under Article 5, paragraph (2) at the time it was licensed as referred to in Article 3; - (iii) it no longer has a sufficient personnel structure to unerringly perform trust business; - (iv) it is discovered to have gained its license as referred to in Article 3 by wrongful means; - (v) it violates a condition attached to its license as referred to in Article 3; - (vi) it violates a law or regulation or a disposition by the Prime Minister which is based on a law or regulation; - (vii) it acts in a way that harms the public interest. - (2) If the director, executive officer, accounting advisor, or company auditor of a trust company comes to fall under one of clauses (a) through (h) of Article 5, paragraph (2), item (viii) or engages in conduct that falls under item (v) or (vi) of the preceding paragraph, the Prime Minister may order the trust company to dismiss that director, executive officer, accounting advisor, or company auditor.